devnull-cz/c-prog-lang/modules/dynamic-allocation.md

 allocate memory that lasts after the function returns.
 This is also called *dynamic allocation*.

-The allocator in the standard library offers the `malloc`()/`calloc`()/`free`()/...
+The allocator in the standard C library offers the `malloc`()/`calloc`()/`free`()/...
 APIs for heap allocation.

 :heavy\_exclamation\_mark: The `malloc`/`calloc` functions return a pointer to a